GoogleCloudPlatform/wordpress-plugins/readme.txt

 == Changelog ==

+= 1.2 =
+* Use CloudStorageTools::getPublicUrl in the dev environment so PIL is not a requirement.
+* Fix Readme file to highlight that the plugin is for Google App Engine only.
+* Work around is_writable check in the development environment.

 = 1.1 =
 * Fix uploads issue on the development server where PyCrypto is not available.
 * include 'max_bytes_per_blob' in createUploadUrl options only if wp_max_upload_size() is a positive int